 No visit to New York is complete without a visit to the North Brooklyn neighborhoods of Williamsburg, Greenpoint and Bushwick.
 Formerly three working-class and industrial neighborhoods, North Brooklyn now hosts many of New York’s best restaurants, a thriving art scene, and New York’s best shopping and night life.
-Hipster jokes aside — Girls is filmed here and The Hipster Handbook has its origins in Williamsburg — there’s more to North Brooklyn than normcore and artisanal gin bars.
+Hipster jokes aside — Girls is filmed here and The Hipster Handbook has its origins on this website — there’s more to North Brooklyn than hipster cliches and artisanal gin bars.
 Pack in the highlights in 48 hours with our travel guide to Williamsburg, Greenpoint and Bushwick.

 FRIDAY – DISCOVER WILLIAMSBURG & GREENPOINT